 Central Local Government

-The county is central to local government.
+The county is central to all local government in our region.
 In this role, the county has the opportunity to model, share, convene, advocate, and facilitate collaboration across our community in order to address issues facing our community.
-These include regional community issues like affordable housing, homeless, climate, traffic, insurance reform, short-term rentals, and more.
+These include regional community issues like affordable housing, homelessness, climate, transportation, recreation, mental wellness, and more.
 In this role, the county can also amplify our voices in Lansing and Washington.
 And the county can provide centralized planning to bring people together, develop models and pilot programs, and facilitate sharing of challenges and lessons.